adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 ### Get credentials and tenant ID for your instance

-You need the following values to authenticate requests to ingest data from the sample data set to your Adobe Commerce Optimizer instance.
+You need the following values to authenticate requests to ingest data from the sample data set to your Commerce Optimizer instance.

-- **Tenant_ID**—Identifies the Adobe Commerce Optimizer instance targeted for data ingestion.
+- **Tenant_ID**—Identifies the Commerce Optimizer instance targeted for data ingestion.
 - **Adobe IMS `client_id` and `client_secret` credentials**—These authentication credentials are required to authenticate API requests for data ingestion.
 You create these credentials from the Adobe Developer Console, which requires an Adobe account with developer access to the Adobe Commerce Optimizer.

 #### Get your tenant ID